Netflix/bpftop/README.md

 # bpftop

 `bpftop` provides a dynamic real-time view of running eBPF programs.
 It displays the average runtime, events per second, and estimated total CPU % for each program.
+It also provides graphical views of these statistics over time.
 This tool minimizes overhead by enabling performance statistics only while it is active.

 ![bpftop](https://github.com/Netflix/bpftop/blob/main/bpftop.gif?raw=true)